Barrier-free through the air: Accessibility on air journeys

 Looking for a seat and getting in line until you can get to your seat, stowing hand luggage and "slipping" yourself into the narrow row of seats, climbing out and in again when going to the toilet: a flight is exhausting.
 But it is even more strenuous for people who are physically impaired, for people whose hearing or vision is impaired or who are dependent on a wheelchair.

 Europe's airlines are not among the global front-runners when it comes to barrier-free flying.
 Japan is an international role model here, and even in the USA, for example, aircraft must already have a barrier-free toilet.
-The "Cabin4all" exploratory project, which was financed by the Austrian Ministry for Transport, Innovation and Technology (BMVIT) as part of the "Take Off" programme, brought together those affected and representatives of airlines and industry in order to provide new impetus for European aviation.
+The "Cabin4all" exploratory project, which was financed by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) as part of the "Take Off" programme, brought together those affected and representatives of airlines and industry in order to provide new impetus for European aviation.

 "The aim was to investigate which measures were sensible - including the limits set by economic efficiency and technical feasibility," explains Bernhard Rüger, project manager and managing director of the Viennese project development company Netwiss, which implemented "Cabin4All" together with researchers from the Vienna University of Technology and the Joanneum University of Applied Sciences as well as consultants from Rodlauer Consulting.